kiitdev/kiit-site/docs/foundations/kiit-result.md

 ### Swift Interop

-Not yet distributed via SPM/XCFramework — the framework is `.framework`-only today, built locally.
-Companion-less members like `Outcomes`/`Options`/`Tries` get clean `.shared` access out of the box, and this module uses [SKIE](https://skie.touchlab.co/) for real, compiler-enforced Swift exhaustiveness over `Success`/`Failure` — a genuinely flat switch, simpler than kiit-codes' nested `Status` case, since `Result<T, E>` is only one sealed level deep:
+Not yet distributed via SPM/XCFramework.
+The framework is `.framework`-only today, built locally.
+Companion-less members like `Outcomes`/`Options`/`Tries` get clean `.shared` access out of the box, and this module uses [SKIE](https://skie.touchlab.co/) for real, compiler-enforced Swift exhaustiveness over `Success`/`Failure`, a genuinely flat switch simpler than kiit-codes' nested `Status` case, since `Result<T, E>` is only one sealed level deep:

 ```swift
 import KiitResult